cloudmesh-community/fa19-516-169/notebook.md

+# fa19-516-169

-# Notebook Fall 2019- E 516
+Notebook Fall 2019- E 516

-## Student Name: Harshawardhan Pandit
+## Week 1

-**Week#1 (Week ending on 1st Sep 2019) **
+Week ending on 1st Sep 2019

-1. Created a new account on GitHub
+- [x] Created a new account on GitHub
-1. Created a new account on FutureSystemOrg
+- [x] Created a new account on FutureSystemOrg
-1. Created a new account on Chamelon
+- [x] Created a new account on Chamelon
-1. Started communication through Piazza.
+- [ ] Started communication through Piazza.
-1. Started going through the coursework and online videos posted for the course.
+- [ ] Started going through the coursework and online videos posted for the course.